Safe-life design: The automotive industry

+Aerospace

+Aircraft structure

+There are two generic types of aircraft structure, safe-life and fail-safe.
+The former is one that has low residual strength if a primary load-bearing member should fail, whereas the latter has alternative load paths so that if a primary load-bearing member cracks, residual strength remains because the loads can be assumed by adjacent members.
+In modern aircraft, fail-safe structures with up to three alternative load paths are provided, but back in 1947 the main load-bearing structure was safe life.
+This did not matter on an interim airframe designed for operations in the calm upper air, but at around 500 ft the loads and stresses were more volatile.

 Helicopter structure

 The safe-life design philosophy is applied to all helicopter structures.
 In the current generation of Army helicopters, such as the UH-60 Black Hawk, composite materials make up as great as 17 percent of the airframe and rotor weight (Reddick).
 Harold Reddick states that, “With the advent of major helicopter composite structures R&D projects, such as the Advanced Composite Airframe Program (ACAP), and Manufacturing Methods and Technology (MM&T) projects, such as UH-60 Low Cost Composite Blade Program, it is estimated that within a few years composite materials could be applied to as much as 80% of the airframe and rotor weight of a helicopter in a production program” (Reddick).
-Along with this application, it is the essential obligation that sound, definitive design criteria be industrialized in order that the composite structures own high fatigue lives for economy of ownership and good damage tolerance for flight safety.
+Along with this application, it is the essential obligation that sound, definitive design criteria be industrialized in order that the composite structures have high fatigue lives for economy of ownership and good damage tolerance for flight safety.
 Safe-life and damage-tolerant criteria are practical to all helicopter flight critical components (Reddick).